-Name of school/setting
+Name of school/setting Townley Primary School

 Child's name

 Group/class/form

 Date of birth

 Child's address

 Medical diagnosis or condition

 Date

 Review date

 Family Contact Information

 Name

 Phone no. (work)

 (home)

 (mobile)

 Name

 Relationship to child

 Phone no. (work)

 (home)

 (mobile)

 Clinic/Hospital Contact

 Name

 Phone no.

 Name

 Phone no.

 Who is responsible for providing support in school

-Describe medical needs and give details of cl equipment or devices, environmental issues hild's symptoms, triggers, signs, treatments, facilities, etc
+Describe medical needs and give details of chi equipment or devices, environmental issues e ld's symptoms, triggers, signs, treatments, facilities, tc

-Name of medication, dose, method of admir administered by/self-administered with/with nistration, when to be taken, side effects, contra-indications nout supervision
+Name of medication, dose, method of administrated by/self-administered with/without stration, when to be taken, side effects, contra-indications, out supervision

+Doille and a suite and a

 Daily care requirements

-Specific support for the pupil's educational, social and emotional needs
+Specific support for the pupil's educational, so ocial and emotional needs

 Arrangements for school visits/trips etc

 Other information

-Describe what constitutes an emergency, an d the action to take if this occurs
+Describe what constitutes an emergency, and the action to take if this occurs

-Who is responsible in an emergency (state if different for off-site activities)
+Who is responsible in an emergency (state if a lifferent for off-site activities)

 Plan developed with

-Staff training needed/undertaken - who, what, when Form copied to
+Staff training needed/undertaken - who, what, when

+Form copied to